Kate Brownlee Sherwood: Social reformer

 Sherwood was the organizer of the first auxiliary to the Grand Army of the Republic outside of New England, and was a founder in 1883 of the national association known as the Woman's Relief Corps, Auxiliary to the Grand Army of the Republic.
 She served that order as the first national senior vice-president and the second national president (1884–85), organized the department of relief and instituted the National Home for Army Nurses, in Geneva, Ohio.

 Personal life

 The couple's son, James Brownlee Sherwood, was associated with the father in the publishing business.
 Their daughter was Lenore Sherwood.

 Sherwood was a lifelong member of the Presbyterian Church.
 For many years, she made her home in Canton, Ohio.

-Kate Brownlee Sherwood died at her home in Washington, D.C., February 15, 1914, aged 72.
+Kate Brownlee Sherwood died at her home in Washington, D.C., on February 15, 1914, aged 72.